Work & Career

 Jimmy Carter, 1981

 After serving one term as president, Carter gives a speech at an Air Base in Germany in 1981.
-Next, check out these mind-blowing facts about the White House you probably missed in history class.
+If these photos were shocking, you’d love these mind-blowing White House facts you probably missed in history class.